The scale menu

 Creating a calibration file :

-The operation is very simple: just take a picture of a reference metric with your device (a metal ruler engraved in millimeters, for instance).
+The operation is very simple: just take a picture of a reference scale with your device (a metal ruler graduated in millimetres, for instance).

 Take for example the image below from a ProScope:

-You must initially calibrate the image (see above for method):
+You must first calibrate the image (see above for method):

-Then go to the menu and save the calibration scale that you just made:
+Then go to the menu and save the calibration you just performed:

 Then name the calibration: